jviotti/jviotti/README.md

   case](https://arxiv.org/abs/2211.12799)

 - At [Postman](https://www.postman.com), I led the development of Starship, a C++ framework to create cross-platform native applications

+- I'm a TSC member of the [JSON Schema](https://json-schema.org) open-source organization

 - I'm the original author of [Etcher](https://www.balena.io/etcher/), a popular open-source cross-platform image flasher.
 This desktop app is recommended by